By David Foulk (University of Oxford)

 Clearly, there are many aspects of resistance financing, and the funding of conventional forces, that remain to be investigated.
 This workshop intends to facilitate ongoing discussions.

-Due to the pandemic, this workshop will take place online on 6th November 2020.
+Due to the pandemic, this workshop will take place online on 13th November 2020.
 The keynote speech will be given via webinar and participants’ contributions will be uploaded before the event.
+To register for the event, click here

 The workshop is financed by the ‘Initiatives & Conference Fund’ from the Economic History Society, a ‘Conference Organisation’ bursary from Royal Historical Society, and Oriel College, Oxford.